hyperledger/besu-docs/docs/private-networks/how-to/configure/consensus/clique.md

 :::important Deprecation notice

-Clique block production (mining/validating) is deprecated in Besu 25.12.0 and later.
-You will still be able to sync existing Clique networks.
-You will not be able to validate or create new Clique networks.
+Clique block production (mining/validating) is deprecated from Besu 25.12.0 onward.
+You can still sync existing Clique networks, but you can’t validate or create new Clique networks.

 :::